Modern Radio Laboratories ®

 Burgess 9V battery skin

 Elmer sold Burgess batteries through the MRL catalog.
-They haven't been made since 1989 so a modern 9 volt battery will have to be skinned with a waterslide decal.
+They haven't been made since 1989 so a modern 9 volt battery will have to be skinned with a decal.
 If you need a vintage battery, click on the photo for the graphic file.
-(NOTE: paint the battery first.
+(NOTE: paint the battery white first.
 Cut the decals in half and skin the front and back of the battery separately.)

 Germanium transistor